241210027-max/241210027-COA-LAB-Work/README.md

 # Computer Organization and Architecture (CSBB251) Lab Repository

-This repository contains a collection of **Computer Organization and Architecture (COA)** laboratory experiments, implemented and documented as part of academic coursework.
-The experiments are designed to provide a strong foundation in **digital logic design, low-level system concepts, and debugging techniques.**
+Welcome to my Computer Organization and Architecture lab portfolio!
+This repository serves as a practical log of my journey through low-level hardware design and system architecture.
+It contains a series of hands-on experiments that bridge the gap between theoretical computing concepts and functional implementations, moving from basic logic gates up to complex sequential circuits and software debugging.

 ---